 The useful life of property, plant and equipment and their residual value are reviewed and updated, where necessary, at least at the end of each year.

 This account includes owned buildings not for operational use.
-Investment property is initially recognised at cost and subsequently measured utilising the amortised cost criteria, net of accumulated depreciation and loss in value.
+Investment property is initially recognised at cost and subsequently measured utilising the amortised cost criteria, net of accumulated depreciation and losses in value.